siteshwar/obtvse-jekyll/README.md

 # [Obtvse](https://github.com/natew/obtvse) for Jekyll
 --------------------------------

-This is a quick and dirty version of Obtvse to Jeykll.
+This is a quick and dirty port of Obtvse to Jeykll.
 Please help me fix things!

 ### Setup
 For the links to work, you'll need to change the variables at the top of the default.html layout to whatever you want them to be.
 (If you leave them blank, they won't appear.)